Mortality in the past: every second child died

 Sweden: A total marital fertility rate of 7.62 children per married woman is reported in Table II (page 40) in M. Anderson (Ed.)
 (1996) – Population Change in North-Western Europe, 1750–1850.
 Extramarital children were rare in Sweden at the time.
 Anderson estimates it at 2%.

-The under-15 mortality rate is taken from the Human Mortality Database and corresponds to the average of the annual observations between 1750 to 1780.
+The under-15 mortality rate is taken from the Human Mortality Database and corresponds to the average of the annual observations between 1750 and 1780.

 Bavaria, Germany: This data is taken from John Knodel’s research: John Knodel (1970) – ‘Two and a Half Centuries of Demographic History in a Bavarian Village.’
 In Population Studies 24, no. 3 (1 November 1970): 353–76.